tshenoy19/tooling/README.md

 ### Introduction to Tooling Project
-This is a Dockerfile to build a debian based container image running nginx and php-fpm 7.3.x / 7.2.x / 7.1.x / 7.0.x & Composer.
+This is a Dockerfile to build a debian based container image running nginx and php-fpm 7.3.x / 7.2.x / 7.1.x / 7.0.x & Composer

 ### Versioning
 | Docker Tag | GitHub Release | Nginx Version | PHP Version | Debian Version |